Nicoll Highway: Construction

-Plans for the road were first floated up by the Singapore Improvement Trust in the late 1940s to relieve the heavy rush-hour traffic along Kallang Road and provide an alternative road to Katong and Changi.
+The road was first planned by the Singapore Improvement Trust in the late 1940s to relieve the heavy rush-hour traffic along Kallang Road and provide an alternative route from the city area to Katong and Changi.
 These plans were finalised in July 1953, with work on the first section of the road, a bridge across the Kallang and Rochor rivers, commencing construction in early 1954.
 Costing a total of $12 million, Nicoll Highway was opened by then-Chief Minister Lim Yew Hock on 17 August 1956.
 With the road's opening, traffic conditions were greatly improved, and travel times to the city area cut by 25 to 35 minutes.

 By the 1960s, the then four-lane Nicoll Highway was found to be insufficient to carry rush-hour traffic.
 Consequently, an additional carriageway was added in 1965.
 This carriageway was used for city-bound traffic during the morning peak hours and for traffic in the opposite direction during the afternoon peak.
 It was claimed by the Straits Times that traffic congestion was significantly reduced after the opening of the reversible carriageway.